DRC and FACULTY: Partners for Student Success

 In compliance with the Americans with Disabilities Act (ADA) (1990) and the Rehabilitation Act Section 504 (173), it is the policy of the University of Arkansas at Little Rock to make UALR Web page information and online course material accessible to persons with disabilities in order to provide them with effective communication through the Internet.

 Academic Waivers.
 It is the policy of UALR to respond to student requests for disability-related course waivers on an individual basis and in a manner that does not penalize the student for having a disability.
-The DRC believes that in most cases a student should attempt the course, with appropriate accommodations in place.
-However, it is the individual circumstances of the student and the student‚Äôs disability that will determine the appropriate course of action.
+The individual circumstances of the student and the student‚Äôs disability that will determine the appropriate course of action.
 By agreement with the Office of the Provost, requests for and approval of waivers will be processed by the DRC.
 The DRC will consult with academic chairs when deemed necessary.

 Grievance Procedures.
 If students have concerns about the way faculty or staff has responded to their accommodation requests, they are requested to contact the DRC office.
 A DRC staff member will work with students to develop an approach to resolve the situation and may ask all parties to participate in resolving the problem.
 For academic concerns that are not resolved after discussion with the professor, it is recommended that students utilize a conflict resolution ladder that uses the following order: